airinnlionhart/codeReview/README.md

 running (0m30.1s), 00/10 VUs, 2902 complete and 0 interrupted iterations

-Since thisroute would expect about this much traffic at peaktimes I would like to maintain a http_req_duration < 500ms
+Since this route would expect about this much traffic at peaktimes I would like to maintain a http_req_duration < 500ms

 SLOs